-There are times when notarization is needed for certain documents, and this article is here to answer to questions like: Why is notarization needed, and Where can I see a notarized translation sample.
+There are times when notarization is needed for specific documents.
+This article answers questions: Why is notarization required, and Where can I see a notarized translation sample?

 Why is notarization needed?

-You found that not very convincing?
-Allow us to convince you; when a translator’s certificate of authentication is presented to a legal or governmental office, the government’s office automatically becomes obligated to verify that the certificate is real and the translator did in fact, provide the client with the certificate.
-If you place the burden of verification of translator’s identity and credibility on the receiving office; they will find your translation poor.
+Did you find that not very convincing?
+Let us convince you; when a translator’s certificate of authentication is presented to a legal or governmental office, the government’s office automatically becomes obligated to verify that the certificate is real.
+The translator did provide the client with the certificate.
+If you place the burden of verification of the translator’s identity and credibility on the receiving office, they will find your Translation poor.
 Because now, they have to prove that the Translation is authentic.
 What is a notarized translation, and why is it needed?

 The Notary Public’s job

-When you take your translation to a notary public office and they place a stamp on the translation; then they make assurance to the receiver of the translation that the translation was done by the translator himself.
+When you take your Translation to a notary public office, they place a stamp on the Translation, then they make assurance to the receiver of the Translation that the translator himself did the translation.

-As this assurance frees the department that receives the translation to not worry about the translation at all and just review the contents of the translation, that is why the receiving office very much appreciates the translation that comes with notarization.
+As this assurance frees the department that receives the Translation to not worry about the Translation at all and review the contents of the Translation, that is why the receiving office very much appreciates the translation that comes with notarization.

 What does a notarized translation sample look like?